Required Financial Documents

 6. What is a Single Audit?

-The Single Audit is an annual audit of entities that expend $750000 or more of federal financial assistance funds in a fiscal year.
+The Single Audit (formerly A-133 Audit) is an annual audit of entities that expend $750,000 or more of federal financial assistance funds in a fiscal year.
 The objective is to provide assurance to the U.S. federal government of the proper management and use of such funds by recipients and encompasses both financial and compliance components.

 7. I am a newly-formed organization with limited financial activity and as a result I do not have the required financial documents.
 What do I need to do in order to apply?

 Newly created organizations (less than one year old) or those structured to have very little financial activity may still be eligible to apply to NFWF.
-These organizations will need to submit a bank statement and a copy of the organization's IRS Tax Status Determination letter (if applicable).
+These organizations will need to submit their three most recent bank statements and a copy of the organization's IRS Tax Status Determination letter (if applicable).
 Further information may also be requested.

 8. Do I need to submit the required financial documents on the application's website or can I submit them in hardcopy?

-Documents should be electronically submitted during the application process in Easygrants.
-Uploaded financial documents will show a status of "successfully validated" when they have been accepted and will not be included in the PDF version of your proposal.
+Documents should be electronically submitted during the application process in Easygrants using the appropriate upload types.
+Upload types of IRS Form 990, GAAP Audited Financial Statements, Single Audit, and Indirect Rate Agreement will show a status of “successfully validated” when they have been accepted and will not be included in the PDF version of your proposal.
 Secured or password protected PDF files cannot be accepted by Easygrants.
-If you cannot submit the required documents through the Easygrants application system contact the program officer for further instructions.
+If the entity’s financial documents are available online, a link or instructions for accessing the audits and/or financial statements may be provided.
+If you cannot submit the required documents through the Easygrants application system, contact the program officer for further instructions.

 9. What is a DUNS number?

-The System of Award Management is a government-wide system that validates business information for federal grant and contract recipients.
+The System of Award Management (SAM) is a government-wide system that validates business information for federal grant and contract recipients.
 The federal government requires that all applicants for federal assistance register in SAM and maintain an active SAM registration at all times during which there is an active award or pending application.
-For additional information, please visit: https://www.sam.gov/SAM/
+For additional information, please visit SAM.gov.